-Lensology offers various solutions for computer screen users, from reglazing lenses and adding blue-light filtration to your prescription glasses to blue-light filter glasses ready to order online in both prescription and non-prescription.
+Lensology offers various solutions for computer screen users, from reglazing spectacles and adding blue-light filtration to your prescription glasses to blue-light filter glasses ready to order online in both prescription and non-prescription.

 Experts in all things optical, Lensology source high-quality lenses from industry-leading suppliers and create each personalised order in the in-house lab, ensuring the highest quality optical care is delivered back to customers through the 100% postal service.
 All this from the comfort of your own home, you don’t even need to leave the house.